ldbc/sigmod2014-contest-graphblas/README.md

 ./convert-csvs.sh /path/to/outputDir-10k /path/to/outputDir-10k-converted
 ```

-Data set that have been converted with this script are available in my Dropbox as zip archives:
+:bulb: It is possible to skip this step – data sets that **have already been converted** with this script are available in Gabor's Dropbox as zip archives:

 * 1k persons: <https://www.dropbox.com/s/sgrwihjji551teq/sf1k.zip?dl=1>
 * 10k persons: <https://www.dropbox.com/s/goabh7c3q5k4ex4/sf10k.zip?dl=1>

 ### Loading

+:warning: These scripts are potentially destructive.
+Be cautious when running them on your machine.

-To load the data from the converted CSVs to Neo4j, set the `NEO4J_HOME` environment variable and invoke the shell script provided.
+To load the data from the converted CSVs to Neo4j, set the `NEO4J_HOME` and the `CSV_INPUT_DIR` environment variables, and invoke the provided shell scripts as follows:

 ```bash
 export NEO4J_HOME=